Lynn Ferguson: Writer

-Actress
+Acting

 As well as winning the Stage Award for Acting Excellence she has been nominated twice.
 In addition to her own written works, she has performed in theatre extensively.
 Ferguson toured with the Royal National Theatre in the lead part, Shen Te/ Shui Ta, of the Bertolt Brecht play The Good Person of Szechwan and played the lead in the Traverse Theatre production of Douglas Maxwell's Melody.

-Vocally, she has numerous credits for radio works and played Mac in the film Chicken Run.
+Vocally, she has numerous credits for radio works and played Mac in the films Chicken Run and Chicken Run: Dawn of the Nugget.
 For TV she performed regular parts for the Channel 4, comedy drama No Angels and Ben Elton's BBC1 sitcom Blessed, as well as appearances in The Catherine Tate Show and The Bill amongst others.

 As herself

-Ferguson has presented a number of programs including, Doing the Festival for STV and XS, an arts program for the BBC.

-In addition, she has been a contestant on the challenging BBC Radio 4 panel game shows Just a Minute, Loose Ends and Banter.

-In April and September 2008, she made guest appearances on her brother Craig's talk show, The Late Late Show with Craig Ferguson.
+Ferguson has presented a number of programmes including, Doing the Festival for STV and XS, an arts programme, for the BBC.
+In addition she has been a contestant on the challenging BBC Radio 4 panel game shows Just a Minute, Loose Ends and Banter.
+In April and September 2008 she made guest appearances on her brother Craig's talk show, The Late Late Show with Craig Ferguson.